Skelmis/Alaric/docs/modules/encryption/base.rst

 A:
 See above.

+Q: How do I deal with encrypted items in cursor's?
+A:
+Cursor's have first class support for encrypted fields.

 Q: I encrypted my data using a generated key and lost it.
 Help!
 A:
 Your data is gone if you lose your key.